lucid-bridge/contracts/README.md

-# Smart contracts for Somerset bridge
+# Smart contracts for Lucid bridge